This post may contain affiliate links. Please see my disclosure policy for details.

 No trip to Alleppey can be complete without a tour of the backwaters.
 Whether you hire a boat privately or take the local public ferries you have to experience life on these waterways.

-We sailed passed villages, under photogenic bridges, stopped a toddy shacks and had swaying palm trees surrounding us the whole way!
+We sailed past villages, under photogenic bridges, toddy shacks, and had swaying palm trees surrounding us the whole way!

 Some of my fondest memories of Alleppey were on this boat ride, so don’t miss it.